HAPTICA TERRA

 The project follows a historical and scientific lineage, drawing inspiration from pioneering women who opened new paths in sensory research and exploration: Margaret Mead, whose anthropology placed bodily experience at the heart of culture, and Françoise Héritier, who highlighted the role of the body and the senses in social organisation.
 Citing and extending these works serves as a reminder that science and exploration are never the product of isolated individuals but of collective, intergenerational, and international endeavour.
 In claiming this heritage, Haptica Terra seeks to make visible the explorers of the past and present, showing that the future of exploration depends on recognising this plurality of voices and journeys.

-Support this Project
+They Support our Project

 This project is related to the following NeurAstra SYSTEMS: